Skip to main content

 aws eks describe-cluster --name YOURCLUSTERNAME --region us-east-1 | grep "arn:aws:eks"

-Guess you see, this is so easy to achieve using the CLI route, but yes doing this in a declarative way is the best bet, so let's jump into it in a declarative way!.
+Guess you see, this is so easy to achieve using the CLI route, but yes doing this in a declarative way is the best bet, so let's jump into it in a declarative way!

 Service account bearer tokens are perfectly valid to use outside the cluster and can be used to create identities for long-standing jobs that wish to talk to the Kubernetes API.
-To manually create a service account, use the kubectl create serviceaccount (NAME) command.
+To manually create a service account, use the kubectl create service account (NAME) command.
 This creates a service account in the current namespace. refrence to kubernetes docs

 In your existing Terraform IaC folder used for your new EKS cluster, create a new file named argocd.tf and add the following codes.